aklk1ng/nvim/README.md

 ```plaintext
 :PackerCompile
 ```
-## File tree( the file tree is complex to change the format)
+## File tree

-***This maybe isn't correct because i will change or update my plugins and config but the file tree is complex to change the format!***
+### This maybe isn't correct because i will change or update my plugins and config but the file tree is complex to change the format!

 ```dir
 ├── colors                          --some color theme and makrdown format